 George North (Wales) 19 years 166 days

-North had made his debut for Wales nine months earlier, when scoring a brace against South Africa, so his involvement in the 2011 tournament was no surprise, yet he still made an impression, scoring a hat-trick of tries and he has since gone on to star for the British and Irish Lions, and become one of the leading try-scorers in the world.
-He currently lies 15th in the all-time list and is just 26.
+North had made his debut for Wales nine months earlier, when scoring a brace against South Africa, so his involvement in the 2011 tournament was no surprise.
+Yet he still made an impression, scoring three tries, and he has since gone on to star for the Lions and become one of the world’s leading try-scorers.

-Regularly listed as the greatest World Cup player of all-time, Lomu became a worldwide superstar in the 1995 tournament, bulldozing opponents at will and along with Bryan Habana, he holds the record for tries scored with 15.
+Regularly cited as the greatest World Cup player of all time, Lomu became a worldwide superstar in the 1995 tournament, bulldozing opponents at will.
+Along with Bryan Habana, he holds the record for most World Cup tries with 15.
 With kidney issues from a young age, the rugby world was shocked and saddened when Lomu passed away at just 40 in 2015 a month after the World Cup final.

 Follow our Rugby World Cup homepage which we update regularly with news and features.